lf-/blog/content/posts/debugging-rr-children/index.md

 ## Using rr to do it the easy way

+For those unfamiliar, [`rr`](https://rr-project.org) is a time travel debugger for Linux: it records a run of a program and then can deterministically replay it (including in reverse!) as many times as you want.
+It's mostly replaced running things directly in `gdb` for me.

-Let's use `rr` to do this more easily.
+Let's use it to find the fault in the child process.
 First, record a run:

 ```
 » rr record ./caller